 the presence of lead-based paint and/or lead based

 on lead poisoning prevention.

-If not using a California LPA Lease, Copy & Paste the above clauses (between the brackets) into your Lease, Rental Agreement or onto our standard Lease Addendum form.
+If not using a California Lease containing the above items, Copy & Paste the above clauses (between the brackets) into your Lease, Rental Agreement or onto our standard Lease Addendum form.